 Washington’s My Health My Data Act

-Washington State’s My Health My Data Act (MHMDA) is a pioneering law aimed at protecting the privacy and security of health data.
+Washington State’s My Health My Data Act (MHMDA) is a pioneering law designed to protect the privacy and security of health data.
 This law extends beyond traditional healthcare providers to cover any entity that processes health-related data.
 We assist clients in understanding and complying with this law, ensuring that all necessary privacy protections and security measures are in place.

 FTC’s Health Breach Notification Rule